pandoc-scholar/pandoc-scholar/README.md

 License
 -------

-Copyright © 2016–2017  Albert Krewinkel and Robert Winkler
+Copyright © 2016–2017 Albert Krewinkel and Robert Winkler except for the following components:

+- HTML template: © 2016 Andrew G. York and Diana Mounter
+- JATS support: © 2015–2016 Martin Fenner

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software